brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-zendesk-documentation/osb-customer-zendesk-documentation-web/documentation/zendesk_documentation.markdown

 #### Broken Links

 Broken links may need to be investigated with a specific check or a combination of them.
 An initial check can usually be done on the article itself by checking the article create date within Zendesk or seeing if the Documentation Original URL is correct.
 If the article create date is recent and the URL format is correct, generally a re-import should resolve the issue.
-(Pending https://issues.liferay.com/browse/LHC-1151)

 ##### Documentation Build Check